+Air pollutants are numerous and come in different forms: particulate (microparticles derived from combustion and dust), gas (ozone, for example), chemicals (fertilisers, metals, dioxin, aldehydes, polycyclic aromatic hydrocarbons (PAHs)) or physical (ultraviolet irradiation).
 These pollutants act alone or in combination with each other on human health, their composition differs widely considered the seasons and regions.

 When it comes to the skin, there is little data published on how pollution can damage it.

 One Epidemiological study on European and Chinese populations show that pollution by atmospheric or household microparticles is correlated with skin defects and premature ageing of the skin: the presence of lines and wrinkles as well as age spots